 - Highest risk derived from upstream petroleum refiners, wholesalers and bulk stations

 - Unpredictable gasoline and diesel prices increase the risk that a supply contract may shift suddenly

-- Unstable fuel prices often cause high volatility in the price of transportation and logistics services, with price adjustments typically passed through to buyers in the form of fuel surcharges
+- Unstable fuel prices often cause high volatility in the price of transportation and logistics services, although price adjustments are often passed through fuel surcharges

-- Depreciable assets are purchased infrequently though, and many transportation companies only replace their fleets fuel prices are exceptionally high
+- Depreciable assets are purchased infrequently and many transportation companies only purchase new vehicles or vessels when fuel prices are exceptionally high

 On average, transportation services have a low level of specialization, with most carriers offering minimal customization to buyers (other than the route over which cargo is carried).
 Logistics services, on the other hand, often have a higher level of specialization, because suppliers must work with a complex network of vendors to provide customized services for each buyer’s shipping needs.
 Therefore, logistics services are generally sourced through long-term contracts, as vendors often require a few months to become familiar with the buyer’s operational requirements.
 Buying lead time is longer for logistics services than for cargo transportation services.

 Key Takeaway: Buyers should seek transactional relationships with most transportation service providers.
 They should approach more specialized markets, including Third-Party Logistics Services and Transportation Management Systems, using a collaborative, long-term relationship style.